JacksonMcoy/Curso-R/README.md

 - Hands on Programming with R, Garret Grolemund, O'really Media, 2014
 -  **Using R for Introductory Statistics**, John Verzani, June 26, 2014 by Chapman and Hall/CRC.
 -  An Introduction to Statistical Learning: with applications in R, Gareth James, Trevor Hastie, Robert Tibshirani, Daniel Witten, Springer, 2015.
+-  Beginning Data Science with R, Manas A. Pathak, Springer, 2016.

 ##Software